 Noted in Classical Guitar magazine for his “fine tone, creditable technique, and insightfulness into the music,” Clemente has collaborated with some of New England’s finest performers in both recordings and concerts.
 These include guitar duos with John Muratore, and with Mark Small with whom he recorded the album, Fast Falls the Eventide for Utah’s Joyspring Records in 2005.
 He was also featured on the 2011 album, Grace with international jazz saxophone and Berklee sensation, Grace Kelly.
 Additional collaborations have been with members of the Klezmer Conservatory Band, jazz violinist Mimi Rabson, soprano Maria Ferrante, tenor William Hite, and flautist Jill Dreeben with whom he recorded the album, Monhegan Suite and Other Musical Journeys in 2012.
 He has been a welcome guest soloist with many performing groups including the Southwest Symphony Orchestra, the Central Massachusetts Symphony, Symphony Pro Musica, and the Meliora String Quartet.

 Mr. Clemente holds degrees from both The Hartt School and New England Conservatory where he studied the guitar with Richard Provost and David Leisner.
-He currently devotes considerable time to teaching as an Artist/Teacher in Guitar at The Hartt School, and at Assumption College where, in addition to the guitar, he has designed courses in world music – an area of secondary emphasis inspired by the music of Astor Piazzolla.
+He currently devotes considerable time to teaching as an Artist/Teacher in Guitar at The Hartt School, and at Assumption University where, in addition to the guitar, he has designed courses in world music – an area of secondary emphasis inspired by the music of Astor Piazzolla.
 Mr. Clemente has held previous teaching positions at Boston University, Tufts University, and the Longy School.